Carl Pei's Nothing brand will launch its first phone soon

 March is going to be fun.— Nothing (@nothing) February 28, 2022

-Add it all up, and OnePlus could launch a new product this spring.
+Add it all up, and Nothing could launch a new product this spring.